stepansib/cognito-api-calls-listener/README.md

 - Corresponding AWS EventBridge rule (pre-configured to match AWS CloudTrail events originated by specific AWS Cognito API calls) filtered matching event
 - Rule invoked its target (Lambda function) with the payload of event

-This PoC demonstrates how to intercept following AWS Cognito User Pool Application Client API calls

-- DeleteUserPoolClient
-- UpdateUserPoolClient

-You can change this behavior by adjusting AWS EventBridge rule pattern:

-- Choose another API method(s)
-- Filter only events that relate to specific User Pool, App Client, Resource Server or any other part(s) of cognito environment
-- Filter the only API calls which body/payload match with any custom pattern
-- And so on...

 ## Architecture design